thach-dev/thach-dev/README.md

 - 🌱 I’m currently learning **ReactJS, React Native, NodeJS**

-- 👯 I’m looking to collaborate on **I want to work on Reactjs, React Native, Node JS**
+- 👯 I’m looking to collaborate on **I want to work on Reactjs, React Native, Node JS, Apex**

-- 🤝 I’m looking for help with **I'm looking for help on Reactjs, React Native, NodeJS**
+- 🤝 I’m looking for help with **I'm looking for help on Reactjs, React Native, NodeJS, Apex**

-- 💬 Ask me about **ReactJS, React Native, NodeJS**
+- 💬 Ask me about **ReactJS, React Native, NodeJS, Apex**

 - 📫 How to reach me **lehoangthach2k2@gmail.com**